Growth Metrics

 Johnson Outdoors (JOUT) Non-Current Debt (2016 - 2017)

-Johnson Outdoors' Non-Current Debt history spans 8 years, with the latest figure at $5.0 million for Q1 2017.
+Johnson Outdoors (JOUT) has disclosed Non-Current Debt for 8 consecutive years, with $5.0 million as the latest value for Q1 2017.